UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 **Adapter Content** This can give a good guide as to our true fragment lengths.
 If we have read lengths which are longer than our original DNA/RNA fragments (i.e. inserts) then the sequencing will run into the adapters.
 If you have used custom adapters, you may need to supply them to `FastQC` as this only searches for common adapter squences.

+**Kmer Content**
+This plot was not particularly informative and has been dropped in FastQC >= 0.11.6.
-**Kmer Content** Statistically over-represented `k`-mers can be seen here & often they will overlap.
+Statistically over-represented `k`-mers can be seen here & often they will overlap.
 In our first plot, the black & blue `k`-mers are the same motif, just shifted along one base.
 No information is given as to the source of these sequences, and you would expect to see barcode sequences or motifs that correspond to any digestion protocols here.